 Galatea and Ezekiel.

-Galatea was painted for the merchant and banker Agosto Chigi who was possibly the most wealthy man in Rome at the time that the painting was commissioned.
+Galatea was painted for the merchant and banker Agosto Chigi who was the wealthiest man in Rome at the time that the painting was commissioned.
 The work was placed in Chigi's villa on the banks of the Tiber (now named the Villa Farnesina) and was intended to highlight Chigi's position as a major patron of the arts.

-Raphael died on April 6th 1520 at the age of 37 and, such was his fame, that the leading scholar of the age, Cardinal Bembo, wrote the epitaph for his tomb.
-This is Raphael's tomb, while he lived he made Mother Nature fear to be vanquished by him and, as he died, to die too.
+Raphael Sanzio died on April 6th, 1520, at the age of 37 and, such was his fame, that the leading scholar of the age, Cardinal Bembo, wrote the epitaph for his tomb.
+This is Raphael's tomb, while he lived, he made Mother Nature fear to be vanquished by him and, as he died, to die too.